openpublishoperation/azure-content/articles/active-directory/active-directory-privileged-identity-management-how-to-activate-role.md

-<properties
+---
-   pageTitle="Azure Privileged Identity Management: How To Activate a Role" description="Learn how to activate roles for privileged identities with the Azure Privileged Identity Management extension." services="active-directory" documentationCenter="" authors="kgremban" manager="stevenpo" editor=""/>
+title: 'Azure Privileged Identity Management: How To Activate a Role'
+description: Learn how to activate roles for privileged identities with the Azure Privileged Identity Management extension.

-<tags
-   ms.service="active-directory"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="identity"
-   ms.date="02/11/2016"
-   ms.author="kgremban"/>
+services: active-directory
+documentationcenter:
+authors: kgremban
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 02/11/2016
+ms.author: kgremban

+---
 # Azure Privileged Identity Management: How to activate or deactivate a role
 ## Activating or deactivating a role
 1. Log in to the [Azure portal](https://portal.azure.com/).
 2. Follow the steps in [Getting Started with Azure Privileged Identity Management](active-directory-privileged-identity-management-getting-started.md) to place Azure PIM on the Azure portal dashboard.
 3. After you have completed the steps in the Security Wizard, you will see the main menu of Azure PIM.